Filing for Bankruptcy in Prince Rupert, British Columbia

 To determine the right course of action, you'll need to think about your current financial situation.

 Spending more than you earn?

 If this sounds like you and you are experiencing some or all of the above, contact us today.

 MNP offers permanent life-changing debt solutions to individuals struggling with an overwhelming amount of debt.
 Our trustees are here to help.

 Depending on the amount of debt you’ve accumulated, you may have the option to talk with your creditors directly and reduce your interest rate or arrange a payment schedule that fits your circumstances.

-Most people feel that with their debt piling up, declaring bankruptcy is the best course of action.
-However, there are many alternatives that may be more appropriate for your particular financial situation.
+When many people experience debt problems often, their first thoughts are filing for bankruptcy.
+However, there are many solutions that may be better suited to your particular financial situation.
 We'll work together to create a plan that works best for you.